 - The Tyrone Adam Burroughs School of Business and Entrepreneurship is accredited by the Accreditation Council of Business Schools and Programs (ACBSP).

 - The Educator Preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) through 2022.

 - Benedict College Social Work Program was the 1st HBCU social work program in South Carolina to be nationally accredited by the Council on Social Work Education (CSWE).

-- The Fine Arts Program is accredited by the National Association of Art and Design (NASAD).
+- The Studio Art Program is accredited by the National Association of Art and Design (NASAD).

 - Benedict College is the 2nd HBCU in the nation and the 1st in South Carolina to receive national accreditation for its Environmental Health Program by the Environmental Health Accreditation Council (EHAC).

 - Benedict College is accredited by Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Benedict College.